Kushala125/JOB-MARKET-INTELLIGENCE---DATA-ANALYSIS-/README.md

 FROM company_monthly c
 JOIN monthly_totals t ON c.year_month = t.year_month
 ORDER BY market_share_percent DESC;
-## Remote Work Adoption by CompanyThis query filters for companies with significant hiring volume (at least 20 postings) to determine which ones are leading the shift toward remote-first strategies.SQLSELECT
+## Remote Work Adoption by Company: This query filters for companies with significant hiring volume (at least 20 postings) to determine which ones are leading the shift toward remote-first strategies.
+SELECT
     company,
     ROUND(100.0 * SUM(CASE WHEN lower(job_type) LIKE '%remote%' THEN 1 ELSE 0 END) / COUNT(*), 2) AS remote_share_percent
 FROM postings